Frequently Asked Questions

 Isn't it obvious that food companies market to children?
 Why is this news?

-For the first time, data from numerous reliable sources, including syndicated media research data, validated nutrition profiles, and observed in-store marketing practices have been brought together into a usable format for parents, researchers, and advocates.
+Cereal FACTS is novel because it combines data from numerous reliable sources, including syndicated media research data and validated nutrition profiles, and presents it in a usable format for parents, researchers, and advocates.
 These are the same data sources used by the food industry and advertising agencies in their own research on marketing.
 The FACTS report allows the public to compare cereal companies to each other and learn more about specific brands.

 What about food company pledges to be more responsible in how they market to children?

 Through the Children's Food and Beverage Advertising Initiative (CFBAI) sponsored by the Council of Better Business Bureaus, most of the largest food marketers have pledged to reduce the marketing of the least healthy products to children.
-This research shows that the CFBAI has not significantly reduced the amount of cereal advertising to children on television.
+This research shows that despite CFBAI pledges, the least healthy cereals are still those marketed most heavily to children.
 The average child in the U.S. continues to view 1.6 ads on television every day for products with cereal companies' poorest quality nutrition.
-According to first quarter 2009 numbers, some companies may have even increased their television advertising targeted to children.
+According to our data, some companies have even increased their television advertising targeted to children.

 What about company efforts to make foods healthier?